tytydraco/yessleep/out/It_only_comes_when_Im_quiet.md

 The second time happened in the kitchen.

 I was chopping onions.
 The knife slipped, not badly, just enough to nick my finger.
-A bright red bead of blood rose up before I felt anything.
+A bright red bead of blood rose before I felt anything.

 Without thinking, I said, “Shit.”